Kuch Pak Raha Hai

 Step 3:

-Add the yogurt-besan mixture prepared in step 1 to these sautéed spices while mixing (to prevent from curdling).
-Add salt also.
-Turn on the flame and bring the mixture to boil.
-Add 1 cup water more, mix and then simmer for 25-30 minutes.
-Stir in-between every 5-10 minutes while scraping the sides of pan.
+Add the yogurt-besan mixture prepared in step 1 to these sautéed spices while mixing continuously.
+Add salt to it & then turn on the flame.
+Bring the mixture to boil first and then simmer.
+Add 1 cup water more & simmer for 25-30 minutes.
+Stir it every 5-10 minutes while scraping the sides of pan.

-(Note: If curd you are using is not sour, then also add amchoor at this step.
-While Kadhi is simmering, you can prepare pakora (fritters) for kadhi).
+(Note: If curd you are using is not sour, then also add 1/2 to 1 tsp amchoor at this step.
+While Kadhi is simmering, let’s prepare pakora for it).

 Step 4: